duspic/schrotomath/README.md

 numpy 1.21.3
 opencv 4.0.1
 ```
 These are my current versions of the libraries, but I guess newer versions will work for some time.
-Try it out if you wish to.
+Feel free to try.

 There's a main script, **app.py**, which instantiates the Flask app.
 To keep the main script tidy, I've distributed the code among other scripts; **utils.py**, **solver.py**, **backend.py**.
 The folder **model** is pretty self-explainatory.
-The entire folder servers as a save-file for tensorflow, from which it loads the weights and architecture of a pre-trained convolutional neural network (CNN).
+The entire folder serves as a save-file for tensorflow, from which it loads the weights and architecture of a pre-trained convolutional neural network (CNN).
 If you find those words somewhat fuzzy, don't sweat about it.
 In simple terms, the CNN serves as a function, it takes an input and returns an output.
 The input must be an image of certain shape, and the output is an array which represents what the CNN thinks is in the image.

 In the folder **templates** there's a single file **index.html** which contains the layout of the page.
 There's a javascript part in the file which fetches the camera *client-side* and sends the image to the server for processing.
 If you're wondering: